thdud7/VTC-traffic-generator/README.md

 * Skype requires Windows, provisioned Skype clients, and outbound Internet
 * Internet access does introduce interesting "uncertainty" as traffic routes through public Internet

+## Experiment Orchestration
+VTC agents (bots) need to run on their own computers in our test environment, and the VTC coordination must happen independently of agent activity.
+This necessitates a distributed architecture where the agents have an agent API, and the main controller creates a VTC session and issues commands to each agent in the VTC session.
+This command and control (C2) must happen on a different control plane (network interface) than the VTC traffic itself to avoid polluting the test results with artificial C2 traffic.

+Each agent is running an instance of the agent REST API, and the controller issues commands and configurations to each agent in order to drive the VTC session.

+**TBD: System Diagram Here**

 ## Metrics
 **TBD**